Mission Man Indicted On Assault Charges

-Celso Estrada, Jr., age 49, was indicted on November 19, 2013.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on November 25, 2013, and pled not guilty to the Indictment.
+Hubert Desersa, age 23, was indicted on July 17, 2013.
+He appeared before U.S. Magistrate Judge Mark A. Moreno on September 3, 2013, and pled not guilty to the Indictment.

-The maximum penalty upon conviction is up to 10 years in custody and/or a $250,000 fine, 3 years of supervised release, and $100 to the Federal Crime Victims Fund.
+The maximum penalty upon conviction is 10 years in custody and/or a $250,000 fine, 3 years of supervised release, and $100 to the Federal Crime Victims Fund.
 Restitution may also be ordered.

-The investigation is being conducted by the Federal Bureau of Investigation and the Rosebud Sioux Tribe Law Enforcement Services.
-Assistant U.S. Attorney Tim Maher is prosecuting the case.
+The investigation is being conducted by the Rosebud Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Marie H. Ruettgers is prosecuting the case.

-Estrada was remanded to the custody of the U.S. Marshals Service pending trial.
-A trial date has not been set.
+Desersa was remanded to the custody of the U.S. Marshals Service pending trial, which has been set for October 22, 2013.